WRSP 545 Global Worship

 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
-Each thread must be 200 to 300 words in length and demonstrate course-related knowledge.
+Each thread must be at least 200 words in length and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to two other classmate’s threads.
-The replies must be 150 words in length.
+The replies must be at least 150 words in length.
 Citations are not required but if they are used must be in Turabian format.

 Research Paper Assignments (2)

 The student will write two 5 to 7-page research-based papers in current Turabian format; the first paper will focus on ethnodoxology and contextualization of worship, while the second will profile a specific non-Western worship culture.
-Each paper must include at least four scholarly sources in addition to the course textbooks and the Bible.
-There should be at least ten citations in addition to Scripture references.
+Each paper must include at least 4 scholarly sources in addition to the course textbooks and the Bible.
+There should be at least 10 citations in addition to Scripture references.

 Position Paper Assignment